UniversalDependencies/docs/treebanks/yo_ytb/yo_ytb-pos-SCONJ.md

 ## Morphology

-The form / lemma ratio of `SCONJ` is 1.052632 (the average of all parts of speech is 1.007344).
+The form / lemma ratio of `SCONJ` is 1.052632 (the average of all parts of speech is 1.007366).

 The 1st highest number of forms (2) was observed with the lemma “bí”: <em>bi, bí</em>.

 The 2nd highest number of forms (1) was observed with the lemma “Bí”: <em>Bí</em>.

-The 3rd highest number of forms (1) was observed with the lemma “Bó”: <em>Bó</em>.
+The 3rd highest number of forms (1) was observed with the lemma “Kí”: <em>Kí</em>.

 `SCONJ` occurs with 5 features: <tt><a href="yo_ytb-feat-Case.html">Case</a></tt> (1; 0% instances), <tt><a href="yo_ytb-feat-Number.html">Number</a></tt> (1; 0% instances), <tt><a href="yo_ytb-feat-Person.html">Person</a></tt> (1; 0% instances), <tt><a href="yo_ytb-feat-PronType.html">PronType</a></tt> (1; 0% instances), <tt><a href="yo_ytb-feat-Typo.html">Typo</a></tt> (1; 0% instances)